hjbelz/transcript-analysis/analyzer/conversation/llm_prompts/prmt_topic_and_intent_closed.md

 ## You task is to categorize conversations between chatbots and users regarding three aspects:

 1. Topic of the conversation
-Describe the topic of the conversation with one word.
+Describe the topic of the conversation with one term.
 If suitable, use one of the categories listed below.
 But devise a custom category, if nothing from the list matches the topic.
+When assigning a custom category, append "(custom)" to the category name.

 {{category_list}}